Marsh Farm: Religion

-The estate lies within the ecclesiastical benefice of The Holy Cross, Marsh Farm and is served by the Parish Church of the Holy Cross (Church of England) built in 1976 and located in the centre of the estate adjacent to the medical centre on Purway Close.
+The estate lies within the ecclesiastical benefice of The Holy Cross, Marsh Farm and is served by the Parish Church of the Holy Cross (Church of England) built in 1976 and located in the centre of the estate adjacent to the medical centre on Vadis Close.
 The Parish is registered with Forward in Faith and is Anglo-Catholic in its theology and worship.
 The Roman Catholic Church of The Holy Family is located off Northwell Drive and is one of the largest parishes in the Diocese of Northampton.
-During the season of Lent both Churches join together in the Stations of the Cross.
+During the season of Lent both Churches join in the Stations of the Cross.